-

 Syncing Your Accounting System

 Once you’ve set up your basic company settings, we’d recommend getting connected with your accounting system.
-If you’re running MYOB AccountRight, Xero or MYOB Exo, our software integration is guaranteed to save you time and resources.
+If you’re running MYOB AccountRight or Xero our software integration will save you time and resources.

 Linking with your accounting system will also provide in-field access to all sales and product data that your team might need, as well as reducing data entry requirements through auto-sync of key information – so you’ll get to experience the true benefits of the product.